anfeichtinger/flutter_production_boilerplate/README.md

 ### Changing the package and app name

-You can follow the instructions in this [Stackoverflow issue](https://stackoverflow.com/a/51550358).
+You can follow the instructions in this [Stackoverflow issue](https://stackoverflow.com/a/51550358) or this [Flutter package](https://pub.dev/packages/change_app_package_name) .

 ### Theme

-You can customize your brand colors in the [lib/config/theme.dart](./lib/config/theme.dart) file.
+You can customize your brand colors in the [lib/config/style.dart](./lib/config/style.dart) file.
 The project uses colors from [TailwindCSS](https://tailwindcss.com/docs/customizing-colors).
-As primary swatch the indigo color palette is used while for the text the gray color palette is used.
-Feel free to replace those values with your own.
-In order to get a smooth transition for the text colors it is necessary to override each text type in the TextTheme.
+The default theme contains comments that indicate which tailwind color is used.
+Feel free to replace the colors with your own or use [dynamic material 3 themes](https://github.com/material-foundation/flutter-packages/tree/main/packages/dynamic_color).

 ### Removing unwanted packages